abdallahsoliman00/EMG_dataset/README.md

 This repository contains a dataset collected for a project on **EMG-based hand gesture classification**, where muscle activity from the forearm was recorded using surface electrodes.

+This data was initially processed using the EMG Signal Processing library - [emglib](https://github.com/abdallahsoliman00/EMG_Signal_Processing).

 ---

 ## Dataset Structure